 The document was presented to the Board in December.
 Feedback from the Board and others resulted in some changes including grammatical changes, more inclusion of WRAP groups, and changes to the flow chart to include time frames.

 Provide any additional feedback to Ryan before the February 26th.
-This will be an agenda item at the April Board meeting.
+This will be an agenda item at the April Board meeting, along with a beginning scoping of potential future topics and projects for the WRAP to consider.

 Tom will be following up with WG Chairs to identify potential future work.